Normal? Nah, not yet — not by a long shot. But we are getting toward normalish in much of Pennsylvania.

 The main points include:

-- Limitations on players allowed at table games.
+- There are limitations on the number of players allowed at table games.

 Penn National plans to be online with sports by end of August